NEW! Doors on the Squares MINI-ZINE

 1 of 6 Doors on the Squares handcrafted art cards.

-The Thomas-Jencks-Gladding House, now called the Hackerman House, was built 1848-1850 for Dr. John Hanson Thomas.
+The Thomas-Jencks-Gladding House, now called the Hackerman House, was built 1848—1850 for Dr. John Hanson Thomas (1813—1831), who moved with his family to 1 West Mount Vernon Place in 1850.
 Dr. Thomas came from generations of early US patriots.
 His father served as the Chairman of the Committee of Defense during the War of 1812 and served in Congress.
 His great-grandfather, John Hanson, was President of the Continental Congress.

-The building is renowned for its grand circular staircase topped with a circa 1892 Tiffany glass skylight.
+In 1892, Mr. and Mrs. Francis M. Jencks purchased the home and remodeled it extensively, including the Tiffany glass skylight that tops the building’s renowned grand circular staircase.
 After Willard Hackerman purchased the house in the 1980s, he gave it to the city of Baltimore.
-The property was then awarded to The Walters Art Museum to expand its collection.
+The property was then awarded to the Walters Art Museum to expand its collection.

 Hackerman House